 The Student Support Team (SST) at Clayton High School is charged with developing, organizing, and maintaining a comprehensive support service delivery system that evaluates and enhances student performance.
-SST currently consist of: counselors, reading specialists, administrators, learning support director, and a representative from Special School District, science, math, world language, social studies, and English departments.
-The team meets regularly to discuss how to support teachers who have students struggling academically, and to create action plans for students who have been identified as "at-risk."
+SST currently consist of: counselors, our reading specialist, administrators, learning support director, and a representative from Special School District, science, math, world language, social studies, and English departments.
+The team meets regularly to discuss how to support students who are struggling academically and their teachers, and to create action plans for students who have been identified as "atrisk."
 Teachers, parents, or other students may refer a student to the SST by contacting Carroll Lehnhoff-Bell, the Director of Learning Support, at (314) 854-6690.
 All referrals are kept confidential.